thibaut-neoledge/azure-docs.fr-fr/articles/service-bus/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

                 public static void Initialize()
                 {
-                    // Using Http to be friendly with outbound firewalls ServiceBusEnvironment.SystemConnectivity.Mode =
+                    // Using Http to be friendly with outbound firewalls.
+                    ServiceBusEnvironment.SystemConnectivity.Mode =
                         ConnectivityMode.Http;

                     // Create the namespace manager which gives you access to
-                    // management operations
+                    // management operations.
                     var namespaceManager = CreateNamespaceManager();

-                    // Create the queue if it does not exist already if (!namespaceManager.QueueExists(QueueName))
+                    // Create the queue if it does not exist already. if (!namespaceManager.QueueExists(QueueName))
                     {
                         namespaceManager.CreateQueue(QueueName);
                     }

-                    // Get a client to the queue
+                    // Get a client to the queue.
                     var messagingFactory = MessagingFactory.Create(
                         namespaceManager.Address,
                         namespaceManager.Settings.TokenProvider);